andylamb/Ceer/README.md

 >
 Ceer is a C and C++ plugin for Sublime Text that provides code intelligence across source files by continuously parsing and indexing a project.
 Because Ceer is actually starting to compiling the code, but stopping before code generation, it reflects the true state and structure of the program.

 **Ceer is in an early prototype phase, and we are working hard to improve stability, scalability, and portability.
-Currently, Ceer is only available on OSX, support for other major platforms is in the works.**
+Currently, Ceer is only available on OSX, support for other major platforms is in the works.
+I haven't developed a good framework for testing yet, so any feedback is greatly appreciated!**

 ## Table of Contents
 1. [Features](#features)